|Continuing Education Seminars|

 The Art of the Tender

-Companies named as defendants in California product liability cases are frequently not the manufacturers of the products at issue.
+Companies named as defendants in product liability cases are frequently not the manufacturers of the products at issue.
 Plaintiffs' attorneys are increasingly reaching beyond manufacturers to pursue distributors, suppliers, wholesalers and retailers for their role in the chain of commerce relating to allegedly defective products.
 This course will provide an overview of California law as it relates to contractual and equitable indemnity, distinguishing between these types of indemnity and identifying the requirements under the law for tendering an insured's defense under both theories.
 The course will emphasize practical advice for both tendering claims and responding to tenders.
-Finally, the course will address good faith settlement determinations in California, including their effect on indemnity rights and California procedure for seeking and objecting to such determinations.
+Finally, the course will address the effect of good faith settlement determinations on indemnity rights and the procedure for seeking and objecting to such determinations.

 A Pain in the Assets: A Practical Guide to Successor Liability